quellish/LinkedInForMobileDevelopers/manuscript/AddYourAppsToLinkedInProfile.md

 ![Add Apps to LinkedIn Work Experience](images/editexperience.png)

-Paste the link you generated from iTunes Link Maker there as well.
+Paste the link you generated from iTunes Link Maker or Google Play there as well.

 ### Adding apps to your Profile Intro {#adding-apps-intro}